EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

 To launch your ROMs in game mode, use Steam ROM Manager and use one of the following parsers to play your Playstation 3 ROMs:

 * `EmulationStation-DE`
-    * To play PS3 games in EmulationStation-DE, read: [How to Configure RPCS3 For EmulationStation-DE](#how-to-configure-rpcs3-for-emulationstation-de)
+    * To play PS3 games in EmulationStation-DE, read: [How to Configure RPCS3 to Work With EmulationStation-DE](#how-to-configure-rpcs3-to-work-with-emulationstation-de)
 * `Sony PlayStation 3 - RPCS3 (Extracted ISO/PSN)` or `Sony PlayStation 3 - RPCS3 (Installed PKG)`
     * Read the [File Formats](#rpcs3-file-formats) section to learn more about these various file formats
 * `Emulators`